Learn

 From telling their children to eat more vegetables and quizzing them about what time they’ll be home or whether they’ve finished their college applications, to offering copious advice about pretty much everything, it probably seems like they can’t help themselves.

 But they’ve got a pretty good reason — love.
-They spend a good chunk of their parenting years nurturing and protecting their children.
+They spend a lot of their parenting years nurturing and protecting their children.

 Simply put, letting go can be difficult.